 One of the most first theories to achieve widespread acceptance was Robin Dunbar’s Social Brain hypothesis.
 This hypothesis suggests that increased intelligence was necessary in order for our ancestors to succeed in complicated social environments.
-However it is unclear from Dunbar’s theory why only human’s have developed intelligence to the level they have, given the complex social nature of many species.
-One example are the meerkats, who live in complex societies, yet have not evolved intelligence as human’s have.
+However, it is unclear from Dunbar’s theory why only humans have developed intelligence to the level they have, given the complex social nature of many species.
+One example is the meerkats, who live in complex societies, yet have not evolved intelligence as humans have.